 - Initially, there is no profit or loss for both the Counterparties in a Derivative Contract

 - Fair Value of the Derivative Contract changes with changes in the underlying asset over time.

-- It requires either no initial Investment or require a small initial investment compared to the actual outright buying/selling of the underlying asset.
+- It requires either no initial Investment or requires a small initial investment compared to the actual outright buying/selling of the underlying assetUnderlying AssetUnderlying assets are the actual financial assets on which the financial derivatives rely.
+Thus, any change in the value of a derivative reflects the price fluctuation of its underlying asset.
+Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates..

 - These are always traded with future maturity and settled in the future.